 3. Contribute to Belize’s participation in a regional Innovation Laboratory which seeks to promote the generation, exchange, systemization, and adaptation of creative and innovative approaches to citizen security as an alternative to current approaches and interventions.

 PreJuve in Belize: Under this project, Belize has engaged in secondary and tertiary prevention and intervention activities in line with building institutional plans and capacities.
-In terms of a larger framework, a Citizen Security Plan will be developed.
-As of September 2017, a Terms of Reference has been drafted and is awaiting feedback and approval from UNDP.

 Secondary Prevention: Identifies and addresses the risk factors and early warning signs of the populations of society affected by social, cultural, and environmental factors that predispose them to come into contact with the law.